kip-bot/Profile-readme/Post.md

-# Postgres GIN Index in Rails
+# Postgres GIN Index in Rails By

 In a Rails application, adding an index to any database column is just a one-liner migration.